-While it isn't a class requirement, reading all of Daniel Kahneman's Thinking, Fast and Slow (we use a couple chapters in the course) would really enhance your critical thinking.
+While it isn't a class requirement, reading all of Daniel Kahneman's Thinking, Fast and Slow (mentioned above) would really enhance your critical thinking.
 If you're eager for more, the following books are also on point.
-Most are readily available in paperback: Predictably Irrational (Dan Ariely), The Paradox of Choice (Barry Schwartz), Freakonomics (Steven D. Levitt and Stephen J. Dubner), Outliers and Blink (Malcolm Gladwell), and Everyday Bias (Howard J. Ross).
+Most are readily available in paperback:

+Predictably Irrational (Dan Ariely), The Paradox of Choice (Barry Schwartz), Freakonomics (Steven D. Levitt and Stephen J. Dubner), Outliers and Blink (Malcolm Gladwell), and Everyday Bias (Howard J. Ross).